koaks-ai/koaks/README.md

 ### Connect your tools, compose your logic, rule your agents.

-A LLM development framework written in Kotlin, featuring global memory.
-It could be an alternative to LangChain4j and Spring AI.
+A lightweight LLM development framework in JVM.
+It‘s another choice to langchain4j and spring-ai.